ProductPromotion

 disposables := ore.GetResolvedScopedInstances[Disposer](ctx)

-//The most recently created instance will be Dispose() first
+//The most recently invoked instance will be Dispose() first

 for _, d := range disposables {